leuchine/S-LSTM/sequence_tagging/README.md

-# Named Entity Recognition with Tensorflow
+# Named Entity Recognition and Part of Speech Tagging with S-LSTM

 Code adapted from https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html